-ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many women are diagnosed with uterine cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

-It is estimated that 8,590 deaths from this disease will occur this year.
-Uterine cancer is the fourth most common cancer and the seventh most common cause of cancer death for women in the United States.
-Although uterine cancer rates are higher among white women than black women, black women are more likely to die from uterine cancer than white women.
+It is estimated that 10,470 deaths from this disease will occur this year.
+It is the sixth most common cause of cancer death among women in the United States.
+Although uterine cancer rates are slightly higher among white women than black women, black women are more likely to die from uterine cancer than white women.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2014.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts & Figures 2016, and the ACS website.